-2017-18 Conclusion of the Concurrent Teacher Education Program (CTEP)
+Conclusion of the Concurrent Teacher Education Program (CTEP)

-In 2014, in response to the Government's decision to substantially reduce the enrolment of students in teacher education programs, decrease per-student funding, and shift towards a new four-term degree framework, OISE repositioned itself as an all-graduate faculty of education in line with the University of Toronto's differentiated role as Ontario's leading research-intensive university.
+In 2014, in response to the Government's decision to substantially reduce the enrolment of students in teacher education programs, decrease per-student funding, and shift towards a new two-year or minimum four-term degree framework, OISE repositioned itself as an all-graduate faculty of education in line with the University of Toronto's differentiated role as Ontario's leading research-intensive university.
 This decision resulted in the phasing out of the Concurrent Teacher Education Program, the discontinuation of the BEd program, and a major expansion OISE's graduate teacher education programs, especially the Master of Teaching degree.
-As a result, 2017-18 is the final year of the CTEP program and classes are not offered beyond the 2017-18 academic year.
+As a result, 2017-18 was the final year of the CTEP program.
+BEd classes are not offered beyond the 2017-18 academic year.

-The Concurrent Teacher Education Program has been designed as a full-time program.
-Teacher candidates taking longer than five years to complete the program could incur additional expense and may encounter difficulty in scheduling some courses.
+The Concurrent Teacher Education Program was designed as a full-time program.
+Teacher candidates taking longer than five years to complete the program could incur additional expense and encounter difficulty in scheduling the required sequence of courses.